joecummings/personal-websitev2/tutorials_md/git_commit_cleanup.md

 Stopped at ec09d3b...
 Fix linting errors; add credentials
 ```

-Now there's a lot you can go here.
+There's a lot you can do here.
 Essentially you're back at the commit and can make whatever edits you want to!
 However, we want to split this commit into two commits.
 To do that, we need to unstage the changes from this commit.
 To do that we use the command:

 ```bash
 git reset HEAD~